timonv/amfetamine/README.md

-Dada, A REST object abstractavaganza
+Amfetamine, A REST object abstractavaganza
 ====================================

->or da·da (dä'dä)
->n.
->A European artistic and literary movement (1916-1923) that flouted conventional aesthetic and cultural values by producing works marked by nonsense, travesty, and incongruity.
+> Makes your API calls f-f-f-ast!

-Dada is an abstract art movement from the early 1900s, also, it provides object abstraction for you REST services.
+Amfetamine is an abstract art movement from the early 1900s, also, it provides object abstraction for you REST services.
 It does what activeresource does, but better, with caching.
-Dada is provided to your by Exvo, a cloud providing platform.
+Amfetamine is provided to your by Exvo, a cloud providing platform.

 Features
 --------